mkthoma/q_learning_agent/README.md

 4. Policy Extraction: Extract the learned policy from the Q-table, choosing actions with the highest Q-values.
 5. Repeat: Iterate through steps 2-4 until the agent converges to an optimal policy.

+## Methods

+- init Method:
+    The init method is a special method in Python that is called when an instance of a class is created.
+It's used for initializing the attributes and parameters of the class.
+In the context of a reinforcement learning agent, this method is often used to set up the agent's parameters and data structures when it is created.

+    ```python
+    class QLearningAgent:
+    def __init__(self, epsilon, alpha, gamma):
+        self.epsilon = epsilon  # Exploration-exploitation trade-off parameter
+        self.alpha = alpha      # Learning rate
+        self.gamma = gamma      # Discount factor
+        self.qValues = {}       # Dictionary to store Q-values

+    # Other initialization steps, if needed
+    ```

+- getQValue Method:
+    The getQValue method is typically used to retrieve the Q-value for a given state-action pair.
+In the context of Q-learning, the Q-value represents the expected cumulative reward of taking a specific action in a specific state.

+    ```python
+    class QLearningAgent:
+    # ...

+    def getQValue(self, state, action):
+        # Check if the Q-value is available, otherwise return a default value
+        return self.qValues.get((state, action), 0.0)

+    ```

+- computeValueFromQValue Method:
+    The computeValueFromQValue method is used to compute the state value from the Q-values.
+In Q-learning, the state value is the expected cumulative reward achievable from a given state by taking the best action.
+This method is essential for computing the state values during the learning process.

+    ```python
+    class QLearningAgent:
+    # ...

+    def computeValueFromQValues(self, state):
+        possibleActions = get_possible_actions(state)
+        if not possibleActions:
+            return 0.0  # Terminal state
+        # Return the maximum Q-value for the given state
+        return max(self.getQValue(state, action) for action in possibleActions)

+    ```

+- computeActionFromQValues Method:
+    The computeActionFromQValues method is responsible for determining the best action to take in a given state based on the Q-values.
+In Q-learning, the agent chooses the action with the highest Q-value in a particular state.
+This method helps in extracting the optimal action for a given state during the decision-making process.

+    ```python
+    class QLearningAgent:
+    # ...

+    def computeActionFromQValues(self, state):
+        possibleActions = get_possible_actions(state)
+        if not possibleActions:
+            return None  # Terminal state
+        # Return the action with the highest Q-value for the given state
+        return max(possibleActions, key=lambda action: self.getQValue(state, action))

+    ```

+- getAction Method:
+    The getAction method is typically used during the decision-making process.
+It determines the action that the agent should take in a given state.
+This decision can be based on various strategies, such as choosing the action with the highest Q-value (exploitation) or exploring new actions with a certain probability (exploration).

+    ```python
+    class QLearningAgent:
+    # ...

+    def getAction(self, state):
+        possibleActions = get_possible_actions(state)
+        if not possibleActions:
+            return None  # Terminal state
+        # Exploration-exploitation trade-off
+        if random() < self.epsilon:
+            return random.choice(possibleActions)  # Exploration
+        else:
+            return self.computeActionFromQValues(state)  # Exploitation

+    ```

+- update Method:
+    The update method is a crucial part of the Q-learning algorithm.
+It is used to update the Q-values based on observed rewards and transitions.
+This method incorporates the reward obtained after taking an action in a state and updates the Q-value accordingly.
+The update process is usually guided by the Bellman equation, which reflects the relationship between the current state's Q-value and the Q-values of the next state and the immediate reward.

+    ```python
+    class QLearningAgent:
+    # ...

+    def update(self, state, action, nextState, reward):
+        # Update Q-value based on the Bellman equation
+        currentQValue = self.getQValue(state, action)
+        nextValue = self.computeValueFromQValues(nextState)
+        newQValue = (1 - self.alpha) * currentQValue + self.alpha * (reward + self.gamma * nextValue)
+        # Update the Q-value in the dictionary
+        self.qValues[(state, action)] = newQValue

+    ```

+These methods collectively define the behavior and learning process of a Q-learning agent in a reinforcement learning environment.
+The implementation details of these methods will depend on the specific Q-learning agent class being used.

 ## Usage

 You will need Pyhton 2.7 installed for the program to work.
 You can run it using the following command: